 Globetrotter store is a multi-storey department store just for sports, in an old building.
 The interior is ultramodern, with a circular glass elevator and there is a lake on the ground floor of the atrium.

 Opposite the city center from Rhine is the Deutz district, where the Köln Messe (Cologne Fair) is.
 Cologne is a major fair city.
 Koelnmesse (Cologne Trade Fair), opened in 1924, has around 80 fairs and 2000 conferences every year on space of 284,000 m2 and several large buildings.
 In Deutz is also the Köln Messe-Deutz train station and some tall buildings.
 The landmark is KölnTriangle, a 103m tall circular glass skyscraper from 2006, that has a very popular observation deck, CologneView, on the top 29th floor.
 Immediately at the end of Hohenzollern Bridge you find the equestrian Kaiser Wilhelm II Statue and the postmodern Hyatt Regency, a postmodern luxury hotel built in 1989.
 Wilhelm II was King of Prussia and the last German emperor.
+There is one equestrian statue, belonging to the Hohenzollern family, on each ramp of the bridge.
 In Deutz is also the huge and futuristic Lanxess Arena (formerly Kölnarena), the home for the hockey team Kölner Haie.
 It opened in 1998 and also has handball and concerts, with a capacity of 20 000 people.

 Belgisches Viertel (Belgian Quarters) in the west part of the city center is filled with hip stores, Belgian pubs and restaurants and old residential buildings.
 The streets have Belgian names like Brüsseler Strasse and Antwerpener Strasse and at Brüsseler Platzstands the neo-romaneque St Michael’s Church.